iamnihal/iamnihal.github.io/content/posts/the-untouched-mind.md

 > **“A child is the closest thing to God.”**

-Next time you see a child, don’t just look — truly [**observe!**](https://nihalchoudhary.in/posts/2025/04/the-observer-is-the-observed/).
+Next time you see a child, don’t just look.
+Truly [**observe!**](https://nihalchoudhary.in/posts/2025/04/the-observer-is-the-observed/).